jdenalil/jdenalil.github.io/README.md

  - Generalization
  - Natural Language Processing

-my belief is that truly great Population Based Training which includes the ability to create new neural architectures with many novel parts (much like the brain), combined with a extremely robust, detailed, and social simulation, combined with an extreme amount of compute, will create AGI.
+My belief is that truly great Population Based Training which includes the ability to create new neural architectures, combined with a extremely robust, detailed, and social simulation senario, combined with an extreme amount of compute, will create AGI.
 - The Simulation will be agents exploring the world in a competitive setting with other skilled agents.
-- The new PBT with need a new method of generating models that works like brain evolution.
+- The new PBT with need a new, more exuastive methods of generating novel models.
 - Extreme compute will be needed to model the environment in high fidelity for real world translation and to simulate the large populations needed for social settings.